Mal-PRE/VarAgent/README.md

-# FieldAgent
+# VarAgent
-The official repository of FieldAgent (under review)
+The official repository of VarAgent (under review)